-• Allow visitor use while limiting negative impacts on the natural resources or visitor experience.
+Allow visitor use while limiting negative impacts on the natural resources or visitor experience.

 - Prohibit the use of any audio device which is audible outside the immediate area of a campsite. - Utilize a variety of methods to provide information to the users of the SLWF on proper recreational techniques and Department regulations. - Appropriate informational kiosks will be installed at selected entry points. - Monitor public use activities which do not utilize Department facilities to ensure that damage to the natural resources is not occurring.
-Allow these activities to occur as long as they are not causing damage to the natural resources or user conflicts. - Install barriers where they are needed to curtail illegal motorized use. - The land manager may use any or all of the following actions as temporary measures to protect natural resources: request public to voluntarily not use sections of the SLWF, restrict or eliminate the issuance of camping permits, constrict available parking areas, close trails or access points, and close or relocate problem campsites.
+Allow these activities to occur as long as they are not causing damage to the natural resources or user conflicts. - Install barriers where they are needed to curtail illegal motorized use. - The land manager may use any or all of the following actions as temporary measures to protect natural resources: request public to voluntarily not use sections of the SLWF, restrict or eliminate the issuance of camping permits, constrict available parking areas, close trails or access points, and close or relocate problem primitive tent sites. - Develop visitor use management direction and strategies for land and water use of the SLWF and in consideration of the surrounding areas.